CGAL Made More Accessible: Binding Modules

 All the predefined types are of Cartesian kernels.
 The \cmake{} flag \cmakeLstinline{CGALPY_KERNEL_NAME} specifies which kernel type should be used for the generated bindings.
 Currently, only three predefined types and two specific types are supported; see Table~\ref{tab:ker:name}.

 The kernel type determines the underlying number type used to represent coefficients and coordinates of kernel objects and for evaluating mathematical expressions that involve these coefficients and coordinates.
-The Python attribute \pyLstinline{FT}, nested in the Python namespace \pyLstinline{Ker}, exposes the C++ underlying number type when it is not a primitive data type; that is, when the selected kernel is nor \cppLstinline{Exact_predicates_inexact_constructions_kernel} neither \cppLstinline{Filtered_kernel<Simple_cartesian<double>>}.
+The Python attribute \pyLstinline{FT}, nested in the Python namespace \pyLstinline{Ker}, exposes the C++ underlying field umber type when it is not a primitive data type; that is, when the selected kernel is nor \cppLstinline{Exact_predicates_inexact_constructions_kernel} neither \cppLstinline{Filtered_kernel<Simple_cartesian<double>>}.
 (In both cases the underlying number type is \cppLstinline{double}.)
 Similar to the Python code above, the code below defines a two-dimensional point; here, the coordinates are explicitly converted to the underlying number type.

 The code excerpt shown in Listing~\ref{lst:cmake:epecFixed}, in the \cmake{} language, sets the \cmake{} flags for our first example.
 When \myLstinline{cmake} is applied with these settings followed by the native build commands (e.g., \bashLstinline{make} on Linux platforms) a library called \myLstinline{CGALPY} is generated.
-This library consists of the bindings necessary to run the Python example shown in Listing~\ref{lst:py:kerIntersection}, which computes the intersection point of two segments using the generated binding.
+This library consists of the bindings necessary to run the Python example shown in Listing~\ref{lst:py:kerIntersection}, which (i) determines whether two segments intersects, and (ii) computes their intersection point, using the generated binding.
 Observe that bindings of the \iiDandiiiDGeometryKernelPackage{} module are generated by default, whereas bindings for all other modules must be specifically requested.

 \begin{lstfloat} \filename{epec_fixed_release.cmake} \lstinputlisting[style=cmakeFramedStyle,basicstyle= , label={lst:cmake:epecFixed}, caption={\cmake{} flag settings used to generate bindings for the exact-predicates and exact-constructions kernel.}] {\cmakeDir\filename} \end{lstfloat}